eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-22_pick-your-favorite-bitan-waterdance-photo-and-win-5-steems.md

 - - -

-This page is synchronized from the post: [Pick your favorite Bitan Waterdance Photo and Win 5 Steems](https://steemit.com/@deanliu/pick-your-favorite-bitan-waterdance-photo-and-win-5-steems)
+This page is synchronized from the post: ['Pick your favorite Bitan Waterdance Photo and Win 5 Steems'](https://steemit.com/@deanliu/pick-your-favorite-bitan-waterdance-photo-and-win-5-steems)